marcomole00/sweng2-rp-mole/report.md

 - textDocument/didChange: The document change notification is sent from the client to the server to signal changes to a text document.

-- textDocument/publishDiagnostics: Diagnostics notification are sent from the server to the client to signal results of validation runs.
+- textDocument/publishDiagnostics: Diagnostics notifications are sent from the server to the client to signal the results of validation runs.

-The language server when receives the initialize request from the IDE, it sends back the initialized notification.
+The language server when receives the initialize request from the IDE, sends back the initialized notification.
 The IDE then sends the textDocument/didOpen request to the language server, which contains the content of the YAML file.
 The language server then parses the YAML file, and extracts the image name and tag.
 The language server then sends a request to the registry to retrieve the configuration schema of the specified image.
 The registry replies with the configuration schema of the image, and the language server then checks the configuration options of the YAML file against the configuration schema of the image.
 The results of this analysis are then sent to the IDE as a textDocument/publishDiagnostics notification.

 The same procedure is followed when the user changes the content of the YAML file, which is notified by the IDE sending a textDocument/didChange request to the language server, which contains the changes applied to the YAML file.

 For determining on which registry the image is stored, the language server uses the same criteria as the docker and kubernetes clients.
 The language server first checks if the image name contains a registry address.
 If it does then it uses that registry.
 If it does not, then it assumes that the image is stored in Docker Hub.

 ## Generation of the configuration schema